The Expedition Trip Notes provide detailed information and background for Adventure Consultants' Carstensz Pyramid

 What You Carry

-From time to time we have departures that trek out from Base Camp, during the four day trek you will have a personal porter to carry a maximum of 15kgs of your equipment and you must carry the remainder of your own gear, plus your lunch and snack food for the day.
+From time to time we have departures that trek out from Base Camp.
+During the four-day trek you would have a personal porter to carry a maximum of 15kgs of your equipment and you must carry the remainder of your own gear, plus your lunch and snack food for the day.
 This should equate to around 7-10kg or more if your gear becomes drenched by the frequent rainfall.
-Due to the uncertain nature of travel in Papua we must be prepared for changes in itinerary which may include trekking into the mountain if necessary.
-For these reasons we cannot emphasise enough that team members must be pack fit and willing.
+Due to the uncertain nature of travel in Papua we must be prepared for changes in the itinerary which may include trekking into the mountain if necessary.
+For these reasons, we cannot emphasise enough that team members must be pack fit and willing.

 Should you wish to employ an extra porter to carry your equipment out of Base Camp please let us know well in advance so we can arrange that facility for you.

 Specific Training Recommendations

-In order for your Carstensz Pyramid expedition to be both more enjoyable and to increase your chance of success you need to train specifically for the expedition during the months prior to your climb.
-We cannot stress enough the strenuous nature of the approach (and egress) trek and many a seasoned 7 Summiteer has been caught out through lack of physical preparation.
-This is nothing like Elbrus or Kilimanjaro, the level of preparation required is more akin to what you’d need to do for Denali.
+In order for your Carstensz Pyramid expedition to be both more enjoyable and to increase your chance of success, you need to train specifically for the expedition during the months prior to your climb.

-A focus on pack carrying on steep and varied terrain is requried, aiming to carry 5-10% more than the required pack weight.
-Expedition porters carry a maximum of 15kg loads so anything above this allocation you will be carrying yourself, usually equating to 15-18kg.
-Thus training to carry 20kg loads should see you well prepared.
+A focus on pack carrying on steep and varied terrain is required, aiming to carry 5-10% more than the required pack weight.
+Training to carry 20kg loads should see you well prepared.
 If you do not live close to any significant elevation gain, train on a Stairmaster or treadmill, whilst wearing a pack, but also on varied terrain such as grass, gravel or hilly sand dunes for a more complete training outcome.
 You should also incorporate downhill training to increase your quad strength for the descent.